Juneechen/CS5008_TrieResearchProject/README.md

 In [this paper] titled "Fast Table-Update Scheme and Implementation of a Trie-based Scheme for Fast IP Lookup", the authors describe a routing table represented as a Trie, where each node represents a partial IP address prefix.
 By traversing down the Trie with each bit of the IP address, the longest matching prefix can be found, which represents the network to which the IP address belongs.
 The paper explains how Tries enable fast address lookups and reduced number of memory accesses required for each lookup.
 Overall, Tries enables fast and accurate IP address lookups, which is essential for efficient network routing.

 ## Implementation
 Note: command `make` is setup to make executable `testTrie.out` and `timer.out`.

 [Trie.h]:       struct `Trie` and `TrieNode` declaration.
 [Trie.cpp]:     provides actual implementation for all methods from the `Trie` and `TrieNode` struct.
 [testTrie.cpp]: a simple test use of my Trie implementation.
 [makefile]:     capable of making executable `testTrie.out` and `timer.out`.

 ### Language
-I chose to use C++ to for my Trie implementation, as my initial implementation was relatively simple and I wanted to take on this challenge of using a language I am not familiar with.
+I chose to use C++ for my Trie implementation, as my initial implementation was relatively simple and I wanted to take on this challenge of using a language I am not familiar with.
 Since my Trie implementation is used to store Strings, the `<string>` library is used.
 The initial challenge I faced was learning C++, which differs from C in syntax and its use of classes and objects.
 Here is an example of the constructor for the TrieNode struct:
 ```
     TrieNode() : isKey(false), children(10) {} // constructor
 ```